reTHINK-project/dev-registry-domain/docs/DomainRegistryUserManual.md

 docker build -t domain-registry . docker run -e STORAGE_TYPE=RAM -e EXPIRES=3600 -p 4568:4567 domain-registry
 ```
 Expires global variable defines the maximum amount of time (in seconds) a Hyperty stays in the server (see [soft state issue](https://github.com/reTHINK-project/dev-registry-domain/issues/7)).
 Note that the published port 4568 may be changed to another port that better suits your needs.
-Running the server with configuration will work exactly as the last version.
+Running the server with this configuration will work exactly as the last version.

 #### Requests saved in a single-host Cassandra cluster

 With the purpose of easily testing and experiment with the Cassandra database, the database cluster can be deployed in a single host using docker.
 Here's how to start a Cassandra cluster in localhost.

-1. A bash script is available to smooth this process.
+1. A bash [script](https://github.com/reTHINK-project/dev-registry-domain/blob/database-integration/server/start_cassandra_cluster_localhost.sh) is available to smooth this process.
 The script executes a _docker run_ command per node with a 60 seconds delay between them ([Gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol) needs).

 ```
 sh start_cassandra_cluster_localhost.sh